-Never heard of bentonite clay before?
-Well, then you may be very surprised to hear that individuals in various cultures refer to it as “healing clay” that cleanses the body.
-In fact, many people enjoy bentonite clay benefits by taking internally (in other words, drinking and eating it), on top of using it externally on the skin.
+Individuals in various cultures refer to BC as “healing clay,” since it cleanses various parts of the body.
+It’s possible to enjoy bentonite clay benefits by taking it internally (in other words, drinking and eating it), on top of using it externally on your skin and hair.

 What Is Bentonite Clay?